 3. Get an Early Night

 Binge-watching your favourite TV show can also make you less productive in the morning, as you’ll most likely be sleep deprived.
-Therefore, it’s essential to get an early night to ensure you’re getting the much-needed sleep that you deserve.
+Therefore, it’s essential to get an early night to ensure you’re getting the much-needed shut eye that you deserve.

-While some people can survive on minimal sleep, the recommended amount for an adult is seven to eight hours, according to the National Sleep Foundation.
-So, if you find that you’re sleeping less than seven hours, you may need to make some major shifts in your sleeping pattern.
+While some people can claim to survive on minimal sleep, the recommended amount for an adult is seven to eight hours; if you find that you’re regularly getting less than this, then you may need to make some major changes to your sleeping pattern.

 4. Learn to Be an Early Riser